Apoc70/Get-ExchangeEnvironmentReport/README.md

 ## Requirements

 * Exchange Server Management Shell 2010 or newer
-* WMI and Remote Registry access from the computer running the script to all Exchange Servers
+* WMI and Remote Registry access from the computer running the script to all internal Exchange Servers

 ## Example Report